 24. Yerette Hummingbird Sanctuary

 Trinidad is the ‘Land of the Hummingbirds’.
 With a chance to view 13 of the 17 hummingbird species found in Trinidad and Tobago, you are sure to get your fix of the tiny creatures here.
-Tours include a information presentation, chance to view the birds, time in the gift shop and a light meal.
-Contact Theo through his website or Facebook page.
-Expect to pay around $25US for a tour.
+Tours include an information presentation, chance to view the birds, time in the gift shop and a light meal.

 25. Pointe-a-Pierre Wildfowl Trust